William J. Bruce III

-William J Bruce III (born March 4, 1980) is a Canadian author, producer and celebrity publicist known for his work with former NFL players and former wrestler Ted DiBiase.
+William J Bruce III (born March 4, 1980) is a writer, producer, and celebrity publicist who has represented clients who appeared in the NFL, MTV and WWE.
+He earned executive producer credits on the hip-hop compilation album Bridge Wars and hosted the celebrity-focused Aussie Osbourne Show.
+A published author, his work extends into feature writing and screenplay development.
+He is currently completing his next book, a thriller novel titled Hate (working title).

 2003–2004: Career beginnings

-Bruce started his career while attending Kingston College in Niagara Falls, Canada.
+Bruce started his career while attending Kingston College in Niagara Falls, Ontario, Canada.
 While in attendance there a neighbour broke a gas line.
 The school was evacuated and it was at this point that Bruce met a production manager who introduced him to the film Home Beyond the Sun (which is a film directed and produced by Academy Award winner Colin Chilvers).